InitialTypes/Club/lectures/cubical/Exercises/README.md

 - Show that you can get a monoid iso from an equality in monoid type, i.e. sends unit to unit and mult to mult.
   -- see Monoid file.

+- Paths also give a good notion of equality for coinductive structures.
+  - prove the map-id and eta laws for streams
+  -- see Stream file.